xelkano/redmine_xapian/README.md

 First edit the script file and configure the required variables, they are self-explanatory and most of them can be specified and overwritten through the command line.

-To view command line help simply run "xapian_index.rb -h".
+To view command line help simply run `xapian_index.rb -h`.
 To view the complete process you can run it using verbose flag (-v).

 Note, that the first time you index a repository it can take a long time.
 After the first indexation the process is much